anoneemo/StringS/README.md

 that is running the game and tell him (only type the word).
 At the end of each round, points are assigned.
 The winner is the one who reaches the winning score.

 If you need more information, you can publicly type these commands in the channel window:

     !points		To know your score

-!values		To see how many points each letter is worth !string		To know what's the current round's string !help		To have the bot tell you in private how to play
+    !values		To see how many points each letter is worth

+    !string		To know what's the current round's string

+    !help		To have the bot tell you in private how to play

-If you edited the "Gamebot.txt" file, you can see the High Scores using !stringshs
+If you edited the "Gamebot.txt" file, you can see the High Scores using

+    !stringshs

+(Remember: a game gets counted for the High Scores if there's more than 4 players and the winning score is 300 or more. )

 Have Fun! :)

-* a game gets counted for the High Scores if there's more than 4 players and the winning score is 300 or more.